 Share this page via:

-It was a little difficult to find, because as I walked in the direction I thought I had to go, I came upon the Place de la Catalogne, which was a large circle surrounded by a curved building (which you can see here).
+It was a little difficult to find, because as I walked in the direction I thought I had to go, I came upon the Place de la Catalogne, which was a large circle surrounded by a curved building.
 I didn’t realize until I had walked all the way around the circle that additional streets branched off the circle, but with the origin of those streets starting underneath the curved building.
 It was there that I found Rue Vercingetorix, which led to the church at 59 Rue Vercingetorix.

 I went walking down that street looking for an industrial building, but there were none!
 I finally found the address at #59, but instead of an industrial church, I found this very classic-looking church, as you can see from the exterior view above.